• Skip to primary navigation

 • Bok Choy - Also known as Chinese Cabbage.
 Found in most supermarkets.
 Best if it's baby bok choy, but larger stalks will also work.

 • Wide pasta such as tagliatelle or fettuccine.
-To keep it gluten-free, wide rice noodles will work.
+To keep it gluten-free, wide rice noodles.

 • Garlic, fresh ginger, and green onions - the trinity of Chinese Cooking.

 • Garlic chili sauce, for heat.
-Garlic chili sauce is available in most all grocery stores in the Asian food section.
+Garlic chili sauce is available in almost all grocery stores in the Asian food section.

 • Soy Sauce - I always use low-sodium naturally fermented soy sauce.